Corporate Governance Guidelines1

 - Committee Charters.
-The Board has adopted written charters for the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee, which set forth the full authority and responsibilities of each committee.
+The Board has adopted written charters for the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee, which set forth the standing authority and responsibilities of each committee.

 - Committee Member Selection.
 The Board, upon recommendation of the Nominating and Corporate Governance Committee, designates the members and chairpersons of each committee.
 All of the members of the Audit, Compensation and Nominating and Corporate Governance Committees will meet the criteria for independence established by applicable law, including the rules and regulations of the Securities and Exchange Commission and the Nasdaq Stock Market.

 - Committee Meetings.
-Each committee has the number of meetings annually provided for in its charter, with additional meetings occurring (or action to be taken by unanimous consent) when deemed necessary or appropriate by the committee.
+The number of committee meetings and other matters of committee governance will be determined by each committee in light of the authority delegated by the full Board to the committee, the committee’s charter (if any) and applicable regulations or principles.
 The CEO, in consultation with the chairperson of the committee, sets the agenda for each committee meeting.
 Members of a committee are free to make suggestions for additions to the agenda or to request that an item from a committee agenda be considered by the full Board.
 The agenda, materials and minutes for each committee meeting are available to all directors, and all directors are free to attend any committee meeting.
 Exelixis provides to each committee access to employees and other resources to enable committee members to carry out their responsibilities.